Metikotamulla Sadharma Thilakarama Purana Viharaya (මැටිකොටමුල්ල සද්ධර්ම තිලකාරාම පුරාණ විහාරය)

 Photo : Berty Lional Udugampala

-Tampita Viharaya (Temple on Pillars) is a structure built on a wooden platform which rests on number of stone stumps usually 3-4 feet tall.
+Tampita Viharaya (Temple on Pillars) is a structure built on a wooden platform which rests on a number of stone stumps usually 3-4 feet tall.
 The roof is held by a structure built of timber and the walls are generally made of wattle and daub and the inner walls are generally covered with frescoes drawn mainly in Kandyan style.

 Metikotamulla Sadharmathilakarama Purana Viharaya lies between Veyangoda and Minuwangoda Road.
-Travelling from Veyangoda, travel 5.8 km upto the Wadumulla Junction and take the road to the right towards Metikotamulla.
+Travelling from Veyangoda, travel 5.8 km up to the Wadumulla Junction and take the road to the right towards Metikotamulla.
 The temple lies 2.5 down the road.

 Also See